 2. The ability to manage risk.
 With more choice of collaboration methods comes a greater need to control your data.
 The key here is to maximize the business value from collaboration while minimizing the risk and compliance obligations associated with the ownership, processing, and storage of sensitive data.

-- Remove PII and prevent reidentification
+- Remove directly identifiable personal data and prevent reidentification

 - Enable data analysis without needing to move or copy data